pve/parallamr/TEST_FIXTURES_SPEC.md

 - Performance test data is created programmatically
 - Binary test data is minimized

-This comprehensive fixture specification ensures thorough testing coverage for all aspects of the Parallaxr project, from basic functionality to complex edge cases and error conditions.
+This comprehensive fixture specification ensures thorough testing coverage for all aspects of the Parallamr project, from basic functionality to complex edge cases and error conditions.